JuliaRuiz22/audio_fingerprinting/README.md

 - **Pattern Matching**: Allows matching of an audio snippet with its corresponding full-length recording.
 - **Multimedia (Music) Information Retrieval**: Aids in the categorization and organization of audio content in digital libraries.
 - **Cryptography**: Utilizes hashing to securely store audio fingerprints for authentication and verification purposes.
+If you want to further understand the concept of hashing, click [here](https://www.techtarget.com/searchdatamanagement/definition/hashing)

 ## Real-life Examples